sodaru/mui-extended/docs/form/index.md

 - `isDirty` - true if atleast one field is touched after the Form is mounted
 - `isValid` - true if all fields are valid
 - `isSubmitting` - true if form is submitting
-- `isValidating` - true if form is validating
 - `onFieldChange` - function to change the field value. type = `(name: string, value: unknown) => void`
 - `onFieldBlur` - function to indicate a field is blurred, helps to start the validation. type = `(name: string) => void`
 - `submit`: function to submit the form. validation for all fields is run before submitting;